brikteknologier/seraph-model/README.md

 will trigger the callback of the entire save event immediately, with the error you pass.
 The afterSave event will not be fired.

+You can manually index an object by calling `model.index(obj, callback)`.

 ### Example

 ```javascript